HDF5

 hdf5::saveHDF5(tb, "example.h5", "dataset name in hdf5")

-The floating point and integer types in the file are first converted to H5T_NATIVE_* type (via H5Tget_native_type)
+The floating point and integer types in the HDF5 file will be converted to H5T_NATIVE_* type (via H5Tget_native_type).

 H5T_NATIVE_CHAR'\0'signed char / unsigned charchar/short